 |Required Education||High school diploma; bachelor's or master's degree in a business or real estate field preferred|

 |Other Requirements||Work experience, real estate licensure and certification|

 |Projected Job Growth (2018-2028)*||7% (for all property, real estate, and community association managers)|

 |Median Salary (2018)*||$58,340 (for all property, real estate, and community association managers)|

 Source: *U.S. Bureau of Labor Statistics

-According to the U.S. Bureau of Labor Statistics (BLS), property, real estate and community association managers, including rental property managers, earned a median annual wage of $55,380 as of May 2015 (www.bls.gov).
-In the same year, property managers in New York, Maryland and Texas commanded the highest wages, while California, Florida and Texas had the highest employment levels in the field, per BLS reports.
+According to the U.S. Bureau of Labor Statistics (BLS), property, real estate and community association managers, including rental property managers, earned a median annual wage of $58,340 as of May 2018 (www.bls.gov).
+In the same year, property managers in New York, Virginia and Rhode Island commanded the highest wages, while California, Florida and Texas had the highest employment levels in the field, per BLS reports.

 Rental property managers maintain the grounds and buildings owned by their employers.
 They essentially act as administrators for all of the properties under their watch.
 They work to not only maintain a property's value but improve it over time.

 Most rental property managers work on-site at the property they manage.
 Those who manage multiple properties may work out of a central location and travel to each property as their presence is needed.
 They're responsible for ensuring that rent and other fees are collected from tenants in a timely fashion.
 They also inspect the property and coordinate any needed maintenance efforts with on-site maintenance workers or outside contractors.
 They help tenants solve any problems they may have.
 They also meet with prospective tenants to present information about available rental units.